subash9860/quiz_app/README.md

 ## [View in web](https://subash9860.github.io/quiz_app/)

 ### [Click here for web view](https://subash9860.github.io/quiz_app/)
- Note: for bettter look in browser, make it size of 370 x 640 becuase it is only made for Mobile view only not for web view.
+ Note: for bettter look in browser, make it size of 370 x 640 becuase it is only made for Mobile view only, not for web view.

  ### Whats implemented